SFraissTU/BA_PointCloud/README.md

 Project files for my bachelor thesis on rendering large point clouds in Unity.

+## Ressources
+Please refer to the code documentation for details about the classes and scripts (Folder "/doc").
+For details about the algorithms please refer to the bachelor thesis (will be linked here soon).
+Below you will find a Getting-Started-Guide

 ## Projects & Demo-Scenes:
 * PointCloudRenderer: Main-Project.
 	This project is able to load a pointcloud in the Potree-format, as described in the bachelor thesis.
-	Please refer to the code documentation for details about the classes and scripts (Folder "/doc").
-	For details about the algorithms please refer to the bachelor thesis (will be linked here soon).

 	There are currently three demo scenes: